JellyTitan/ErgoDonk-Zero/BUILDLOG.md

 ### v0.2.1
 - Created footprints for plates. (key plate, back plate, MCU Covers Left & Right, and Solenoid cover).
+- Removed solenoid outline on the LH top silks layer.
+I like the look better without the outline.
+- Fixed unmasked nub on the switch footprint for connecting front/back.
+- Added Tip120 bending jig.
+-
 - [ ] Verify the TRRS/TRS jack works as expected.
 - [ ] Convert QMK config to Serial from full duplex.
-- [ ] There may be a problem with the leftmost post hole intersecting the stabalizer:
+- [ ] There may be a problem with the leftmost post hole intersecting the stabilizer:
 ![post hole intersect](images/stab_prob.png)
 * Tried some alternate Solenoids.
 [This one from Sparkfun](https://www.sparkfun.com/products/11015) did not work.
 These [little](https://www.aliexpress.us/item/3256802092636163.html) [3V Solenoids](https://www.aliexpress.us/item/3256801967962531.html?spm=a2g0o.order_list.order_list_main.15.124c1802EEEXaw&gatewayAdapt=glo2usa) from Aliexpress did work, but the 'thunk' was not nearly as satisfying.
 I suspect the solenoid is not actually getting a Solid 5V.
 The [4.5V Uxcell Solenoid](https://www.amazon.com/gp/product/B013DR655A) initially recommended in the Red Herring seems to be the most forgiving of the under-voltage.
 Making that my official recommendation.
 ![Solenoids](images/solenoids.JPG)

 ## Punch list
+* [ ] Un-fix diode bending jig.
+(It is for the diode in the Solenoid circuit, not the rest-of-board diodes).
+* [ ] When using PCBA, all the matrix intersections will get a diode.
+I think this is what's breaking the handedness by matrix intersection setting in QMK.
+Consider add a jumper for the RH Backspace key, so that even if PCBA is used, the handedness detcetion by matrix intersection will still work.
 * [ ] Use the Zero LED as a layer indicator.
 Example qmk_firmware/keyboards/handwired/alcor_dactyl
 * [ ] Update case to include hole above layer indicator LED.
 * [x] Adjust key labels before production.
 (There are a few under holes)